-When it came down to the founding story of Athens, it is said that Athena competed actively with Poseidon, Greek god of water and the sea, over which of the two would be patron of the city.
+When it came down to the founding story of Athens, it is said that Athena competed actively with Poseidon, the Greek god of water and the sea, over which of the two would be the patron of the city.
 As the myth goes, they both granted gifts to the first Athenian king Cecrops, and whoever provided the better gift would become the city’s god.

 Considering the city’s name, you can probably imagine who won that competition.

 Whereas Poseidon granted the early Athenians access to the sea and free trade, Athena gave the people a domesticated olive tree which provided them with fertile land and symbolic peace.
 As various temples were erected throughout Athens, they ultimately transformed the Acropolis of Athens — a former Mycenaean fortress — into a permanent place of worship and reverence to Athena.